Chime92/kelichau.github.io/README.md

 ## Future Plans
 + Re-organize and minimize code and files (DRY KISS)
-+ Integrate more efficient and dynamic JavaScript codes (Node.js, Express.js, jQuery, etc.)
++ Translate to more efficient and dynamic JavaScript codes
 + Make website more mobile-friendly
 + Add Chinese translation option
 + Add Spanish translation option